COVESA/dlt-daemon/doc/dlt_multinode.md

 ## Overview

-MultiNode allows to connect DLT Daemons running on different operating systems, e.g. in a virtualized environment.
+MultiNode allows one to connect DLT Daemons running on different operating systems, e.g. in a virtualized environment.
 The central component is the Gateway DLT Daemon which connects external DLT Clients, like the DLT Viewer running on a host computer with Passive DLT Daemons running on nodes without a physical